touchconDev/touchcon/README.md

 * Ad Mining Platform
   * The Ad Mining Platform is a platform that expands the advantage of remining through coordinating mining and O2O advertisement in order to solve computer mining problems.
+* TOC Mobile App
+  * TOC mobile app is a real-time application that supports one-stop service to use TouchCoin in the various cases such as payment, transfer, exchange, and so on.
+* D-TOC EXchange
+  * Decentralized TOC Exchange is a HTS Exchange Platform that connects real-time network to expand TouchCoin's ecosystem to the around the world.
 # Things to achieve through the project
 * It is to expand the ecosystem of TouchCoin by building a reward system that applies QR code technology through the convergence of cryptocurrency mining mechanism and the O2O (Online to Offline) advertisement.
 As a result, this will contribute to the sound development of crytocurrency ecosystem as well as solve the problems of computer mining including free from the pressure of regulations and environmental groups in each country.<br/>
 * The advertiser uses the QR code for advertisement and pays the advertising costs.
 At this moment, the TouchCoin AMR program activates the reward system in accordance with the quantity and holding period of TouchCoin.
 The orderly reward of AMRP is very important when it comes to securing the TouchCoin ecosystem.